Eclectic Spacewalk #7 - Terrestrial Politics

 De-familiarizing like a Martian

-He also says that seeing our present reality through the lens of deep time (Thinking in the Long Now) will most likely reevaluate your priorities, “My friend Albert Kim says he has a much better understanding of politics whenever he tries to imagine our own society as if he is a teenager reading about it in a history book, 2000 years in the future.
+He also says that seeing our present reality through the lens of deep time (thinking in the long now) will most likely cause a reevaluation of our priorities, “My friend Albert Kim says he has a much better understanding of politics whenever he tries to imagine our own society as if he is a teenager reading about it in a history book, 2000 years in the future.
 How does, for example, the greater attention paid to Trump and Ukraine over climate change look to students two millennia from now?”

-We talked about Neoliberalism's rise and subsequent success as a silent but ever present ideology.
-Latour says this has made us completely confused as to what is important, “We must face up to what is literally a problem of dimension, scale, and lodging: the planet is much too narrow and limited for the globe of globalization; at the same time, it is too big, infinitely too large, too active, too complex, to remain within the narrow and limited borders of any locality whatsoever.
+We talked about Neoliberalism's rise and subsequent success as a silent but ever-present ideology.
+Latour says this has made us completely confused as to what is important, “We must face up to what is literally a problem of dimension, scale, and lodging: the planet is much too narrow and limited for globalization; at the same time, it is too big, infinitely too large, too active, and too complex to remain within the narrow and limited borders of any locality whatsoever.
 We are all overwhelmed twice over: by what is too big, and by what is too small.”

-George Scialabba, in his book The Modern Predicament - Essays and Review, praises Morris Berman for illuminating our drives for making decisions; “The relentless American habit of choosing the individual solution over the collective one,” Berman writes, underlies “the design of our cities, including the rise of car culture, the growth of suburbs, and the nature of our architecture, [which] has had an overwhelming impact on the life of the nation as a whole, reflecting back on all the issues discussed here: work, children, media, community, economy, technology, globalization, and, especially, US Foreign Policy.
+George Scialabba, in his book The Modern Predicament - Essays and Reviews, praises Morris Berman for illuminating our drive to make decisions; “The relentless American habit of choosing the individual solution over the collective one,” Berman writes, underlies “the design of our cities, including the rise of car culture, the growth of suburbs, and the nature of our architecture, [which] has had an overwhelming impact on the life of the nation as a whole, reflecting back on all the issues discussed here: work, children, media, community, economy, technology, globalization, and, especially, US foreign policy.
 The physical arrangements of our lives mirror the spiritual ones.”

 Out of this World

-Throughout history, the local was ever moving toward the global on a modernization front.
-People were torn between two contradictory statements: to move forward toward the ideal of progress (Global), or backward towards the old certainties (Local).
-A third option (Attractor 3) was skipped over as not possible, not efficient, or profitable, so a fourth attractor became the frontrunner and championed by people at the top of decision making who basically have given up in sharing the world with everyone else.
+Throughout history, the local was always moving toward the global through modernization.
+People were torn between two contradictory statements: to move forward toward the ideal of progress (Global), or backward toward the old certainties (Local).
+A third option (Attractor 3) was skipped over as not possible, not efficient, or profitable, so a fourth option (Attractor 4) became the frontrunner and championed by people at the top of decision making who basically have given up in sharing the world with everyone else.

 “These people - whom we can call the obscurantist elites from now on - understood that, if they wanted to survive in comfort, they had to stop pretending, even in their dreams, to share the Earth with the rest of the world,” says Latour.

-This decision to orient towards “Out of This World” policies has had far reaching effects on our global society, as elites started doing the simple calculation of how much, and for how long they would have resources for them to selfishly gobble up.
+This decision to orient toward “Out of This World” policies has had far-reaching effects on our global society, as elites started doing the simple calculation of how long they would have resources (and how many resources) to selfishly gobble up.
 When that calculation equated many more Earths than we have, they went full scorched earth for everyone except themselves.
 This is basically the plot of Elysium by the way, so our present reality is stranger than fiction...

 As Julius Krein writes in American Affairs, what is surprising about today’s oligarchy is its pettiness and purposelessness, not its ruthlessness.
 “An all-consuming megalomania might at least produce some great art as a side-effect.
 But this collection of mediocrities cannot even do that.
 Their political activities—whether pushing for a slightly lower tax rate or throwing money at a self-serving brand of faux progressivism—are too small-minded to be anything other than embarrassing.
 This class has no idea what to do with its wealth, much less the power that results from it.
 It can only withdraw and extract, socially and economically, while the political justifications for its existence melt away,” says Krein.

-In Why We Can’t Afford the Rich, Andrew Sayer says that our idiot, yet powerful, elites confuse wealth extraction with wealth creation.
-Ok, well he actually said it nicer, “investment means two quite different things.
-One is the funding of productive and socially useful activities, the other is the purchase of existing assets to milk them for rent, interest, dividends and capital gains.”
+In Why We Can’t Afford the Rich, Andrew Sayer says that our idiot, yet powerful, elites confuse wealth extraction with wealth creation: “investment means two quite different things.
+One is the funding of productive and socially useful activities, the other is the purchase of existing assets to milk them for rent, interest, dividends, and capital gains.”

 Which one have you met more of lately?
-I for one have seen a whole heap of a lot of the second, and slim pickings of the first.
-But the ultimate question being: will this continue?
+I for one have seen a lot of the second, and not much of the first.
+But the ultimate question is will this continue.